LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 We will begin with the basics of navigating the Unix shell.

-Start by opening your shell.
-When you run it, you will likely see a black window with a cursor flashing next to a dollar sign.
+Let's start by opening the shell.
+This likely results in seeing a black window with a cursor flashing next to a dollar sign.
 This is our command line, and the `$` is the command **prompt** to show the system is ready for your input.

-If, when opening a command window or at any other time today, you are unsure of where you are in a computer's file system, you can find out what directory you are in by using `pwd` command, which stands for "print working directory", and hitting enter - which executes commands in the shell.
+If, when opening a command window or at any other time today, we are unsure of where we are in a computer's file system, we can find out what directory we are in by using `pwd` command, which stands for "print working directory", and hitting enter - which executes commands in the shell.

 ~~~